-3. Keep your valuables, including your travel money, in your carry-on luggage rather than in your checked-in bags so you can keep an eye on them while you’re in transit.
-In some countries, it is common for your checked in luggage to be rummaged through
+3. Keep your valuables and money in your carry-on luggage rather than in your checked-in bags so you can keep an eye on them while you’re in transit.
+In some countries, it’s common for your checked-in luggage to be rummaged through.

-4. Be aware of your surroundings – don’t use the cash machine if people are standing too close to you; if the machine is poorly lit or in a hidden area, or if it looks like the it has been tampered with - just move on and find another ATM to use.
+4. Be aware of your surroundings – don’t use the cash machine if people are standing too close to you, if the machine is poorly lit or in a hidden area, or if it looks like the it has been tampered with.
 Your safest bet is to use a machine that is inside a bank lobby or foyer, as they will have good security cameras.

 11. It’s all about making yourself less of a target, and unfortunately money belts and backpacks scream “tourist” and can make you more of a target.
-Instead use one of your regular and inexpensive-looking bags – one that is big enough for your money, a camera, a water bottle, maps and a guide book, and try to look more like one of the locals, rather than standout as a tourist.
+Instead, use a regular and inexpensive-looking bag – one that’s big enough for your money, a camera, a water bottle, maps and a guide book – and try to look more like one of the locals, rather than stand out as a tourist.

 13. If you’re travelling solo, keep a backup card in a separate place to the one you’re using regularly.

 14. If you’re travelling with a friend or partner, split your money and cards between the two of you in case you get separated or something happens to one of you.

 15. Keep some cash in an easily accessible pocket for small transactions – this way, you won’t be flashing all of your cash to the world when you pay for a bottle of water or buy a train ticket.

 16. If you’re carrying a purse or wallet, avoid keeping it in the front pocket of your bag, or in your back pocket on you; it can easily be snatched without you noticing from either of these spots.
 You can also wrap a rubber band around your purse or wallet to make it harder to be pulled out of your pocket unnoticed.